AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 Team size: 5

 1. **Allow special characters to be used in contact names.** The current validation for contact names requires it to only consist of alphanumeric characters and spaces.
 The does not support names with special characters like `/` or `-` (e.g. `s/o`, `John-Mary`).
-Future improvements aim to support this functionality.
+Future improvements aim to support this functionality.<br><br>
+2. **Perform verification of inputs for phone number and postal code to meet Singapore format.** Currently, postal codes like `000000` or phone numbers like `000000` are accepted by the application.
+Further improvements aim to verify that the inputs meet Singapore's standard for phone numbers and postal codes.<br><br>
-2. **Deleting a contact does not update the owner data of properties.** Future improvements aim to automatically update the owner when the contact is deleted.
+3. **Deleting a contact does not update the owner data of properties.** Future improvements aim to automatically update the owner when the contact is deleted.<br><br>
-3. **Marking a property as sold or unsold after doing the filter command removes property from UI.** One way to circumvent this is to use the `list` command so that the property reappears.
-Future improvements aim to allow the property to remain on the UI after marking as sold or unsold.
+4. **Filtering logic for filter contacts and filter property are different.** Future improvements aim to make them work similarly for clarity.

 ---------------------------------------------------------------------------------------------------------------------